Show by Rock!!: Antagonists

 The main antagonist of season 1, he is the president of Unicorn Music and is the one responsible for the appearance of the Dark Monsters.
 He was defeated by Cyan in the first season finale but it's revealed in the second season that he survived and recruited Bud Virgin Logic to be his new band.
-He is mistakenly accused of working for the Queen of Darkness Victorious, but it’s later revealed he has no allegiance with her whatsoever.
+He is mistakenly accused of working for the Queen of Darkness Victorious, but it is later revealed he has no allegiance with her whatsoever.
 In the end, he teamed up with Maple in order to defeat her and change the future.